George Wells (screenwriter): Producer

 Wells became a producer with Everything I Have Is Yours (1952).
 He also produced I Love Melvin (1953) and Dangerous When Wet (1953).
 In April 1954, he signed a new contract with MGM and produced Jupiter's Darling (1955).
 This was a big flop and Wells' next film as producer, My Intimate Friend (to star Lana Turner and Ava Gardner), was never made.

 Wells went back to being a writer only.

 Later career

 Wells had a big hit with Don't Go Near the Water (1957).
 His work on Designing Woman (1957) earned him an Oscar.

 Party Girl (1958) was a change of pace, a film noir.
 After that Wells focused on comedies: Ask Any Girl (1959), The Gazebo (1959), Where the Boys Are (1960), The Honeymoon Machine (1961), The Horizontal Lieutenant (1962), Penelope (1966), Three Bites of the Apple (1967), and The Impossible Years (1968).

 He wrote an adaptation of Rip Van Winkle for George Pal in 1967 but it was never made.

 He left MGM in 1970 and wrote Cover Me Babe (1970) and the TV movie The Fabulous Doctor Fable (1973).

-In 1982 he published the novel Taurus.
+In 1982 Wells published his sole novel, the "erotic horror" tale Taurus.
+Released by Signet Books, an imprint of New American Library especializing in genre paperbacks, it concerns Mexican fighting bulls who get intoxicated after eating agave roots and go on a homicidal spree across Mexico raping people to death.
+Horror author Grady Hendrix ascribes the story to a publishing fad following the success of James Herbert's novel The Rats (1974), which started an "escalating arms race" of sensational horror books featuring murderous animals.

 He died at Newport Beach on November 27, 2000.
 His first wife Ruth died in 1987.
 He was survived by his second wife Mary, two children, and three grandchildren.